Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/README.md

 A task is considered “done” when:
 - The feature works as expected
-- Code is pushed to GitHub
+- Code is pushed and integrated into the future branch
 - No critical errors are present
 - The functionality is tested manually
 - The task is clearly understandable for the team
+- No major bugs or blockers remain

 ---